jantman/ford-f150-gen14-can-bus-interface/implementation-plan.md

 4. **Extensive Logging**: Log all state changes and significant events for debugging
 5. **Configurable Constants**: Make timing, pins, and other parameters easily configurable
 6. **Memory Efficiency**: Optimize for ESP32 memory constraints
+7. **Testable Architecture**: Separate pure logic from hardware dependencies for comprehensive host-based testing
+8. **Future-Proof Design**: Structure code to easily accommodate new CAN messages, outputs, and hardware changes

 ## Libraries Required